 “You’re the one not getting it,” Cyndi iced Sara.
 “Just because you need to investigate, you would make such lame excuses when you wronged someone?
 I’m so glad my husband never volunteered for those stupid undercover jobs.”

 “If there is no one willing to go undercover, some of those unsolved cases out there wouldn’t get cracked at all,” Sara resumed with her patient voice.
 “I know it’s because she’s your friend that you’re defending her.
-But do you know that not each case is as complicated as this and some of us got pulled in with our emotions?
+But do you know that not each case is as complicated as this one and some of us got pulled in with our emotions?
 You can’t just disregard our efforts like that.”

 Cyndi ignored Sara and returned her attention to Jacky.
 “Just answer my questions.”